Therapy for People-Pleasing & Over-Responsibility

 That’s because this isn’t just a habit.

-It’s a nervous system pattern — one that developed early and operates automatically.
+It’s a nervous system default, an implicit survival response — one that developed early and operates automatically.

 Which is why change doesn’t come from insight alone.